namratapathania/smartwatch.md/usermanual.md

 * After the download, follow to install the "SMARTY" application in your mobile.
 ### Pairing ###
 * Click on Bluetooth to start pairing.
-* Swipe left from the home screen
+* Swipe left from the home screen.
-* Scan the QR code on the device
+* Scan the QR code on the device.
 * Click Pair on the application.
+### Phone setting ###
+* Turn on Bluetooth.
+* Search for a new device as “BT Dialer”.
+Press Connect
+* Both devices need to accept the incoming Bluetooth request.
+Press Confirm, to share your contacts.